lm-costa/Sif_005_br/README.md

 # Sif_005_br

-https://lm-costa.github.io/Sif_005_br/
+In the following website, you can se how to apply the code over the data https://lm-costa.github.io/Sif_005_br/

-the code without rmd is in the folder R
+## The code without rmd is in the folder "R"